davidbarber/davidbarber.github.io/pages/about.md

 </div>

 David Barber received a BA in Mathematics from Cambridge University and subsequently a PhD in Theoretical Physics (Statistical Mechanics) from Edinburgh University.
-He is currently Reader in Information Processing in the department of Computer Science UCL where he develops novel information processing schemes, mainly based on the application of probabilistic reasoning.
-Prior to joining UCL he was a lecturer at Aston and Edinburgh Universities.
+He is Director of the UCL Centre for Artificial Intelligence, which aims to develop next generation AI techniques.
+He has broad research interests related to the application of probabilistic modelling and reasoning.
+David is also a Fellow of the Alan Turing Institute and the CSO of re:infer, an AI spin-out from UCL.

 *[volutpat]: Tooltip for abbreviation.